lexide/pro-forma/README.md

 These instances need to contain all the information required to template the generated code.

-In order to customise which templated files are returned, the providers are passed two config objects; a `Lexide\ProForm\Template\ProviderConfig\ProjectConfig` instance, which contains the project namespace and a list of installed packages, and a `Lexide\ProForm\Template\ProviderConfig\LibraryConfig` instance, which contains configuration for the current provider, taken from the project's `composer.json`.
+In order to customise which templated files are returned, the providers are passed two config objects; a `Lexide\ProForm\Template\ProviderConfig\ProjectConfig` instance, which contains the project name, namespace and a list of installed packages, and a `Lexide\ProForm\Template\ProviderConfig\LibraryConfig` instance, which contains configuration for the current provider, taken from the project's `composer.json`.
 This allows the providers to make decisions such as adding a particular template if a package is installed or setting the value of a replacement based on project config